Syslog777/psak/README.md

  simpler.
 The second objective is support automated pentesting.
  2. This project can be expanded by writing modules and submitting pull requests
+ 3. Explain each attack in the help message!
+This is mandatory because as a beginner, advice can be hard to find.
+Documentation should be in one place, not spread across the internet.

 ### Limitations
 - In general, attacks using psak are only effective if the attacker